Kevin Durant's Crossover On Julius Randle In The Knicks-Nets Game Is Going Viral

 Publish date:

-Kevin Durant's Crossover On Julius Randle In The Knicks-Nets Game Went Viral
+Kevin Durant Crossed Up Julius Randle In The Knicks-Nets Game And The Highlight Went Viral

 Kevin Durant had an unbelievable crossover in the game between the New York Knicks and Brooklyn Nets.